Belize – Unspoiled and Easy

 Activities & Adventure in Belize

 From world–renowned reefs to tropical rainforests, pristine beaches to ancient ruins, Belize truly offers something for everyone.
 It is for this reason and the diversification it represents that Belize is ranked among the world's premier vacation destinations.
 And with so much of the natural environment in a healthy state, creatures of land, air and sea flourish here.
-Nearly 600 bird species, almost every species of fish and coral found in the Caribbean, over 4,000 species of flowering plant, and the elusive Jaguar, among a host of land animals, can be found in Belize.
-With such abundance, wildlife is the spotlight of many activities in Belize.
+Nearly 600 bird species, almost every species of fish and coral found in the Caribbean, over 4,000 species of flowering plant, and the elusive Jaguar, among a host of land animals,

 National parks and nature preserves are the best source of wildlife viewing.
 But wildlife isn't the only reason to venture inland.
 Belize is home to twelve distinct Mayan ruins sites including Caracol, whose main temple stands at 143 feet tall and remains the tallest manmade structure in Belize.
 Click here for more information about the Maya of Belize history and culture.